 A Simple Version of Everything You Need To Know About the ObamaCare Repeal and Replace Plan

-UPDATE: This plan didn’t pass the House the first time, but then it did the second time, and it is now at the Senate.Things are moving very quickly, we are using a different page to do a full review of the current bill.
-This page just acts as a summary of the major provisions (which are subject to change) See: A Full Review of the House Republican ObamaCare Plan (aka Trumpcare, Ryancare, AHCA, and Obamacare 2.0) “the American Health Care Act.”
+UPDATE: This plan didn’t pass the House the first time, but then it did the second time, and it is now at the Senate.Things are moving very quickly, so see a simple summary of the AHCA as it stood when it got to the Senate.
+This page just acts as a summary of the major provisions (which are subject to change).
+See: A Full Review of the House Republican ObamaCare Plan (aka Trumpcare, Ryancare, AHCA, and Obamacare 2.0) “the American Health Care Act” for more details.

 NOTE: You should see a basic review of ObamaCare, a basic review of the Better Way (Ryancare) plan, a basic review of TrumpCare (as presented on DonaldJTrump.com), and “the Last Week Tonight with John Oliver (HBO) where he discusses the Repeal and Replace plan.”
 It is a smart and simple summary despite its pro-ACA bias, semi-racy content, and comedic tone.
 The basics are easy to understand, the details are more complex.
 The better you understand the basics, the better you can understand how the new plan is and isn’t different from ObamaCare.